 First things first, you do not have to think so much if you are in urgent need of a new phone.
 None of the phones from the Galaxy S22 series is terrible.
 They are still great phones, and it makes complete sense if you pick them, even after more than eight months of their launch.
-So you can consider them after doing some research to decide which suits your needs the best.
+So you can consider them after researching to decide which suits your needs the best.

 However, if you can hold your purchase for a few months, we suggest waiting for the Galaxy S23 series.
 Why exactly?
 Read further to know.